 Aikido Classes for Kids and Teens with Autism or Aspergers

-Aikido classes for kids/teens with Autism or Apergers begin the week ACT public schools return, although students can start anytime during the term.
+The Aikido class for kids/teens with Autism or Apergers begins the week ACT public schools return, although students can start anytime during the term.

 The class is for students aged 6-Teen and goes for 45 minutes.
 The syllabus is the same as other classes, but instruction is modified to suit the learning approach ASD students prefer (which is actually very close to what all classes do).